 An instructor insists that a student have sex or engage in sexual acts with him/her in exchange for a good grade.
 This is harassment regardless of whether the student agrees to the request.
-A student repeatedly sends sexually oriented jokes around in an email list that the student created, even when asked to stop, causing one recipient to avoid the sender on campus or in connection with classes or district sponsored events in which both are involved.
+A student repeatedly sends sexually oriented jokes around in an email list that the student created own when asked to stan, causing one recipient to avoid the conder on campus or in